 McAllister’s path to Teachers College from the Jim Crow-era South — ruled by “separate-but-equal” laws that codified discrimination after the Civil War — was not an uncommon one.

-She was one of an unknown number of Black students who came to TC and other northern schools to pursue graduate school at a time when southern institutions remained segregated and offered students “segregation scholarships” to attend school elsewhere.
-Though of course, systemic racism and bigotry did not end at the Mason-Dixon line and continue to persist.
+She was one of an unknown number of Black students who came to TC and other northern schools to pursue graduate studies at a time when southern institutions remained segregated.
+Later, Southern states would offer what Emory professor Crystal Sanders has called “segregation scholarships” (Sanders, 2024).
+While the earliest Black students at TC preceded these programs, later attendees from across the South did receive state assistance to offset the cost of attendance.
+Once on campus, they quickly realized that systemic racism and bigotry did not end at the Mason-Dixon line and continued to persist.
 In the words of 2019 Edmund W. Gordon lecturer Dr. Gloria Ladson-Billings, such myths about a perfect, non-bigoted North were simply “a vision of America that doesn’t exist.”

 While McAllister and her TC contemporaries went north, others attended Historically Black Colleges and Universities (HBCUs) — which promised robust experiences for students that W.E.B.
 Du Bois said would “prepare broadly educated Black students to assume their rightful places as full, co-equal citizens in America and the world.”